corybuecker/corybuecker.com/content/posts/006-capturing-simple-analytics-without-GA.md

 ---
 title: How to capture simple blog analytics without Google Analytics
 published: 2020-01-05T17:27:46Z
+revised: 2020-01-14T12:39:32Z
 draft: false
-preview: As part of this building my blog, I wanted to capture some analytics with a simple, privacy-focused approach.
+preview: As part of building my blog, I wanted to capture some analytics with a simple, privacy-focused approach.
-description: As part of this building my blog, I wanted to capture some analytics with a simple, privacy-focused approach.
+description: Capture simple analytics for a blog with a privacy-oriented approach.
 slug: capture-simple-analytics-without-google-analytics
 ---